 Online Schools in Arkansas | Online College Trends in AR

-As online education becomes a mainstream aspect of higher education, schools in the state are joining colleges and universities throughout the U.S. in adopting a mix of technology offering state-of-the-art experiences for students attending traditional college classrooms or online schools.
+As online education becomes a mainstream aspect of higher education, schools in the state are joining colleges and universities throughout the U.S. in adopting online resources that can educate students both on- and off-campus.
 Arkansas' Department of Higher Education (adhe.edu) is making efforts to raise the educational level of its citizens and increase college graduation rates.

 The U.S. Census Bureau (quickfacts.census.gov) indicates that just 19.6 percent of the state's adult population had a bachelor's degree or higher 2007-2011 compared to 28.2 percent of the adult population nationwide.
 The state's many institutions of higher learning provide Arkansas residents with valuable access to higher education.
 Already, the state offers 22 two-year colleges, 10 universities, a medical school, two law schools and 11 independent colleges and universities, according to the Arkansas Economic Development Commission (arkansasedc.com).
 To help provide convenience to students, some of these Arkansas colleges currently offer online learning opportunities and online degrees in Arkansas.